rtCamp/Frappe-Manager/docs/guides/fmx.md

 # fmx: In-Container Service Manager

 `fmx` is a small CLI tool that lives **inside** every Frappe Manager container.
-While `fm` is the host-side tool you use to create, start, and manage benches from your terminal, `fmx` is what controls the individual processes *running inside* a bench - the web server, workers, scheduler, and socket server.
+While `fm` is the host-side tool you use to create, start, and manage benches from your terminal, `fmx` is what controls the individual processes *running inside* a bench: the web server, workers, scheduler, and socket server.

 You will not normally need `fmx` for day-to-day development.
 It becomes useful when you want to restart a single service without touching the whole bench, drain workers safely before a database migration, or debug a process that is stuck.